Hevil33/micropolarray/README.md

 import micropolarray
 import numpy as np

-# Can initialize images from np arrays or filenames.
-If multiple filenames are used then the average is taken
+# Can initialize images from np arrays or fitsfilenames.
+# If multiple filenames are used then the average is taken

-micropolimage_from_file = micropolarray.MicroPolarizerArrayImage("image.fits")
+micropolimage_from_file = micropolarray.MicroPolarizerArrayImage("test_data/image.fits.fits")
 micropolimage_from_nparray = micropolarray.MicroPolarizerArrayImage(np.ones(shape=(30,30)))
 image = micropolarray.MicroPolarizerArrayImage(image)
 ```